Cedar Creek flood map & planning overlays

 Is Cedar Creek flood-prone?

-About 15% of Cedar Creek falls within a mapped flood overlay, against a Moreton Bay City average of 37%.
-Looking lot by lot, 42% of the 320 properties we analysed in Cedar Creek carry some level of mapped flood risk, including 123 rated high risk or historically affected.
+About 15% of Cedar Creek falls within a mapped flood overlay, against the council-wide suburb average of 37%.
+Across the suburb, 42% of the 320 properties we analysed carry some level of mapped flood risk, including 123 rated high risk or historically affected.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Cedar Creek bushfire-prone?